Ride a horse in a regional park

 Ātiu Creek Regional Park

-- Closed between 1 July and 30 September due to calving and lambing, and ground conditions.
+- Closed from 1 July to 30 September due to ground conditions and farming operations.

 - Group limit is 20 riders.